A stud mix with a low glycemic formula

 - Use as a foal creep feed

-- Maintaining weanlings and yearlings, up to three year olds
+- Maintaining weanlings and yearlings up to two and three-year-old stores

 - Backward foals, without compromising skeletal development

-- Larger broodmares, particularly those that can get heavy through gestation, such as Arabians, Warmbloods and native pony breeds
+- Larger broodmares, particularly those that can get heavy through gestation

 There are thought to be four basic causes of OCD, and affected horses usually have a combination of these:

 - Nutrition and environment

 - Trauma, and the role of exercise and overload

 Level-Grow™ uses carefully selected ingredients like alfalfa, soya hulls and sugar beet (‘super-fibres’) that produce only a minimal glycemic response following digestion.
 By using this breakthrough in research, high levels of soluble carbohydrates have been replaced by fats and ‘super-fibres’ as alternative energy sources, and consequently, post weaning, Level-Grow™ would be the sole source of concentrate feed given to weanlings to carry them through to their yearling year until growth rates start to level off.